top of page

 It is important to be aware of local Aboriginal cultures, cultural practices, and cultural heritage within areas that you work, live and where your business operates.

-With more than 250 Aboriginal cultures with specific and unique history and experiences.
 To ensure that you, colleagues, and employees can work in a culturally informed way, it is vital that cultural training is undertaken with the appropriate Traditional Owners.

 Our training programs aim to create an understanding, respect and appreciation of the Mitakoodi culture and people through interactive and engaging sessions that are developed and delivered by Elders of the Mitakoodi people.

-MEC offers three types of training:
+The Mitakoodi Elders Council offers three types of training:

-▪ Cultural Capability & Awareness Training
+• Cultural Capability & Awareness Training

-▪ Cultural Immersion Program (1-2 day program for Leaders / Managers)
+• Cultural Immersion Program (1–2-day program for Leaders / Managers).

 advice & guidence